Adoni

-Adoni is a city in the Kurnool district in the Indian state of Andhra Pradesh.
+Adoni or Adavani is a city in the Kurnool district in the Indian state of Andhra Pradesh.
 It is a municipality and the headquarters of Adoni mandal, administered under the Adoni Revenue Division.
-In the 2011 census of India, Adoni had a population of 166,344, making it the 15th most populous town in the state with an urban agglomeration population of 184,625.
+In the 2011 census of India, Adoni had a population of 166,344, making it the 16th most populous town in the state with an urban agglomeration population of 184,625.